LLewark/theta/README.md

 - [kht++](https://cbz20.raspberryip.com/code/khtpp/docs/index.html), a program for calculating the Khovanov and Bar-Natan homology of links and tangles, written by C. Zibrowius.
   _Details for computations done with this program are available [here](https://cbz20.raspberryip.com/code/khtpp/examples/RasmussenSOfSatellites.html)._

-The values of some other invariants, such as the τ invariant and the slice genus, were scrapped from knotinfo:
+The values of some other invariants, such as the τ invariant and the slice genus, were scraped from knotinfo:

 > C. Livingston and A. H. Moore, [_KnotInfo_: Table of Knot Invariants](https://knotinfo.math.indiana.edu)